mbucchia/OpenXR-Toolkit/troubleshooting.md

 ## Reset all the settings

 While an application is running, you may at any point reset all the settings to their default values by pressing simultaneously the keys bound to all 3 of the menu actions.
-If no custom key combinations have been set in the _OpenXR Toolkit Companion app_, this combination is Ctrl+F1+F2+F3.
+If no custom key combinations have been set in the _OpenXR Toolkit Companion app_, this combination is Ctrl+F1+F2+F3. **Spam all 4 keys until you see the Welcome prompt display.**

 You can also navigate to the _Menu_ tab and choose _Restore defaults_: